-Welcome to the University of Oxford and to the Department of Sociology.
+Welcome to the University of Oxford and to the Department of Sociology!
 We are delighted you have chosen to study and research with us.
 We hope that you will have an enjoyable and productive time here.

 This handbook provides a guide to your degree course and to life as a graduate student in the Department of Sociology.
-Please read it carefully!
-And in future if you have a question or need to refresh your memory please turn back to this document as your first port of call.
+Please read it carefully.
+If you have a question or need to refresh your memory, please turn back to this document as your first port of call.

-If you cannot find the answer to your question then please do not hesitate to contact our Graduate Studies Administrator, Natasha Cotton by email (graduate-studies@sociology.ox.ac.uk).
-You can also request a meeting via Microsoft Teams if you would like to discuss anything face-to-face.
+If you cannot find the answer to your question then please contact our Graduate Studies Administrator, Hannah Brawn, by email (graduate-studies@sociology.ox.ac.uk).
+You can also request a meeting if you would like to discuss anything in person.

-Professor Michael Biggs is the Director of Graduate Studies (DGS).
-The main purpose of this position is to chair the Sociology Graduate Studies Committee (GSC) which is responsible for delivering all the degree programmes for the department.
-When it comes to administration, the Taught Course Director (TCD), Professor Man Yee Kan, is primarily responsible for overseeing the two Masters programmes and the DGS focuses more on the doctoral programme.
-But Natasha Cotton does the lion's share of the work on everything to do with graduate studies in the department.
+The Graduate Studies Committee (GSC) is responsible for all the department's degree programmes.
+It is chaired by the Director of Graduate Studies (DGS), Dr Michael Biggs.
+The DGS focuses on the doctoral programme, while the Taught Course Director (TCD), Dr Man Yee Kan, is primarily responsible for overseeing the MSc and MPhil programmes.
+Hannah Brawn does the lion's share of the work on everything to do with graduate studies in the department.